gongxinya/Real-estate-agency-system/README.md

 mvn test
 ```

-# Running the terminal server
+# Running the terminal client
 1. Download and unzip the submitted file
 2. Open the file in terminal
 3. Run the terminal client